apache/incubator-airflow/contribute/CONTRIBUTE-CODE.rst

    of queue slots.
 Those automated workflows determine the "scope" of changes in your PR and send it through the right path:

   * In case of a "no-code" change, approval will generate a comment that the PR can be merged and no tests are needed.
-This is usually when the change modifies some non-documentation related .rst files, such as this file.
+This is usually when the change modifies some non-documentation related RST files, such as this file.
 No Python tests are run and no CI images are built for such PR.
 Unless there's a long queue of jobs, these changes can typically be approved and merged soon after the PR is submitted.